 - chocolate almond bark

-- Cream the peanut butter, butter, and vanilla in the bowl of an electric mixer.
+- Add the peanut butter, butter, and vanilla in the bowl of an electric mixer.

 - Allow to set and enjoy!